 Built in 1912, it is Major League Baseball’s oldest active ballpark.
-The relatively small and uniquely shaped park makes for a very fun and intimate setting either for a concert or a ballgame.
+The relatively small and uniquely shaped park makes for an entertaining and intimate setting, either for a concert or a ballgame.

 Hot Tip: If you want to check out a Red Sox game but don’t want to commit to a 3+ hour event, get a cheap “standing room only” ticket so you can gain entry and then walk around the park during the game.

 Sports are a big deal in Boston, and while the New England Patriots and Boston Red Sox often get a lot of the attention, the Boston Celtics and Boston Bruins also play in town and call the TD Garden home.